gluonhq/rich-text-area/samples/README.md

 ## SimpleRTAWithTextDemo

-A simple use case of the Rich Text Area control, showing some text and highlighting some keywords programmatically.
+A simple use case of the RichTextArea control, showing some text and highlighting some keywords.

 ### Usage